Pythagoras’ Theorem tells us that the sides of a right angled triangle are related in the following way:

 The square on the right hand side is made up of the same four triangles (the yellow triangle has shorter sides and ), and two squares with areas and .

-Because the squares on both left hand side and right hand side include the same four triangles, this leads us to conclude that the remaining areas of the left hand side and right hand side are equal.
+Now imagine we have this diagram printed.
+Imagine you can cut off the four triangles – lay them in colour pairs to be sure that they have equal area.If we cut off the same area from both diagrams, the remaining areas of the left hand side and right hand side are equal.
 That is, area of the square length is equal to the sum of the areas of the squares with side lengths and .

 That is, .